 - First, see if it’s possible to simply pull the layers of SCOBY apart with your hands.
 If it formed in thin layers, they may peel easily or even rip at times but you cannot hurt the SCOBY this way.

-- If you cannot rip it apart, sanitize a pair of scissors or serrated knife with Kombucha vinegar or distilled vinegar.
+- If you cannot rip it apart, sanitize a pair of scissors (AMZ) or serrated knife (AMZ) with Kombucha vinegar or distilled vinegar (AMZ).

-- Either trim the culture with scissors to reduce the width/thickness or slice the culture in half with the serrated knife, SCOBY flat on the cutting board with hand over the top as knife works horizontally through the thick SCOBY like a bread roll.
+- You can trim the culture with scissors to reduce the width/thickness.
+Or it’s also fine to slice the culture in half with the serrated knife.
+Hold the SCOBY flat on the cutting board (AMZ) with hand over the top.
+Work the knife horizontally through the thick SCOBY like a bread roll.
+CLICK HERE for more about Trimming SCOBYs

 - Discard any soft, gelatinous edges or unwelcome bits as needed.